Toby Ziegler: Season 7

 In the episode "Mr. Frost", Toby admitted to C.J. that he leaked the classified information, which estranges the two.
 He knew that if the military shuttle's existence became public knowledge, the public would demand the safe return of the astronauts, which is what ultimately occurred.
 White House Counsel Oliver Babish debriefs Toby until his lawyer ends the interview.
 Toby reveals that he discussed the possible existence of the shuttle with C.J., but does not state that C.J. initiated the conversation.
 Toby offered his resignation to Bartlet, but Bartlet does not accept the resignation because he must dismiss Toby "for cause".
 Babish waits with Toby before he was escorted out of the White House, saying that someone should at least thank Toby for his years of service and waited with him to soften the blow.

 Toby attends Leo McGarry's funeral, but sits in the back of the church to avoid press coverage.
 He was similarly unable to attend Leo's burial at Arlington National Cemetery because of the press circus his attendance would cause.
 Later C.J. is at an impasse about what to do after the administration's time ends and visits Toby.
 The two have a heartfelt reconciliation, with Toby advising her to take a leap of faith when C.J. finds herself at a personal and professional crossroad.
 Despite strong mixed emotions, Bartlet's final official act as president is to pardon Toby and thus spare him from having to serve his prison sentence.
 In the episode "The Ticket", a flash forward reveals that, at the time of the dedication of Bartlet's presidential library three years later, Toby had been teaching at Columbia University.
 Toby had been invited to the dedication by Bartlet and it appeared they have moved on from the shuttle leak incident with Toby quietly having offered to help Bartlet write his speech for the dedication.
-Schiff had rationalised that the leak had in fact came from Toby's recently deceased astronaut brother, David, an idea hinted at in-show in a later scene between Toby and his ex-wife Andy; it was left hanging whether Bartlet and Ziegler's reconciliation in the 'flash forward' may have been enabled by his becoming aware of Toby having actually protected the reputation of his brother, or the passage of time since the incident simply allowed tempers to cool.
+Schiff had rationalised that the leak had in fact came from Toby's recently deceased astronaut brother, David, an idea hinted at in-show in a later scene between Toby and his ex-wife Andy; in the episode"Welcome to Wherever You Are" it was left hanging whether Bartlet and Ziegler's reconciliation in the 'flash forward' may have been enabled by his becoming aware of Toby having actually protected the reputation of his brother, or the passage of time since the incident simply allowed tempers to cool.